-To calculate earnings, two variables are required:
+To calculate earnings, you need two variables:

-Depreciation reductions or acceleration
+Depreciation reduction or acceleration

 For guidance on depreciation, speak with the CFO or finance team.
-The following is meant to serve as a general reference on the topic of depreciation.
+The following information is meant to serve as a general reference on the topic of depreciation.

 When capital is invested in the acquisition of an asset, that investment could be used for financial or tax purposes to produce ongoing benefits over the expected lifespan of the asset.
 Some companies see depreciation as a positive tax advantage.
-Others see it as committed, ongoing expense similar to other recurring expenses attributed to the annual IT budget.
+Others see it as a committed, ongoing expense similar to other recurring expenses attributed to the annual IT budget.